Artificial Grass Cost Guide

 Four Main Costs

 There are four main costs that make up an artificial grass project: materials, operational costs, labor, and company overhead.
-A synthetic grass estimate will list the costs for the materials and labor needed to complete the job, and should be enough to cover operational expenses for the project as well as contribute to paying the company overhead.
+A synthetic grass estimate will include the costs for the materials and labor needed to complete the job, and should be enough to cover operational expenses for the project as well as contribute to paying the company overhead.

 Cost #1: Materials